 Town officials have remained tight-lipped during the investigation.
 Ms. Guyettes suspension and subsequent termination were not done publicly.

-The town has a small theft insurance policy, but it is only enough to recoup about $12,000 of the missing money, said town Supervisor Marie C. Regan said during a Town Council meeting Tuesday night.
+The town has an insurance policy against theft, but it is only enough to recoup about $12,000 of the missing money, town Supervisor Marie C. Regan said during a Town Council meeting Tuesday night.

-Over half of the missing court fees were supposed to be paid to the state.
+More than half of the missing court revenues were supposed to be paid to the state.

-Investigators found Ms. Guyette had manipulated the records before they were seen by the auditors, making it appear as if everything was above-board, Ms. Regan said.
+Investigators determined that Ms. Guyette had manipulated the records before they were seen by the auditors, making it appear as if everything was above-board, Ms. Regan said.